TimonPost/quinn/docs/book/src/network-introduction.md

 Unreliability gives great uncertainty with a lot of freedom, while reliability gives great certainty with costs in speed and freedom.
 That is why protocols such as QUIC, RUDP, SCTP, QUIC, netcode, laminar are build on UDP instead of TCP.
 UDP gives the end user more control over the transmission then TCP is able to do.
-More on this later.

-Sometimes you hear fierce discussions about why one protocol is better than the other, but I think we should start looking at what protocol has what purposes.
-The key is that a combination of these guarantees are needed for different use cases.
-It is therefore important that you check for your scenario which one you need.

 ## 3. Issues with TCP

 Now the golden question: "Why choose so much uncertainty with UDP when TCP is so reliable and safe?".
 To answer that question we will have to delve a little deeper into some issues with TCP.

-## Head-of-line Blocking
+### Head-of-line Blocking

 One of the biggest problem/feature in the TCP protocol is the Head-of-line blocking.
 It is a convenient feature because it ensures that all packages are sent and arrive in [order][guarantees].